dev-labarre/ose-v2/inference/README.md

 ## Low-Evidence Shrinkage

 If `article_count < 5`, probabilities are shrunk toward the base rate (0.1) to account for low evidence.

+## Financial & Signal Scores

+Training now injects notebook-derived financial growth/profit scores and Decidento-weighted signal scores into the feature list before selection.
+These columns are bundled automatically into `feature_list.json` and the trained artifacts; no inference-time changes are required beyond keeping features up to date.